Ernest Haller: Jezebel and Bette Davis

 Haller's relationship with Bette Davis was ardent and long-lasting.
 They met on the film The Rich Are Always with Us (1932), and frequently worked together.
 He was the director of photography when she won her first Oscar for Dangerous (1935).
 With Jezebel, Haller was nominated alongside her.
 Davis was extremely fond of Haller and his style, “Ernest Haller had always been my favorite cameraman.
 I never told him what to do, but I put my trust in him to do what he knew how to do, to make me look my best.”
 His work on Jezebel led to his involvement in Gone with the Wind.

 Gone with the Wind

 Producer, David O. Selznick, was impressed with Haller's work on Jezebel, replacing the former cinematographer Lee Garmes, who left the production after a month over creative differences.
-Haller's work earned him his first and only Academy Awards along with the Technicolor Associates Ray Rennahan and Wilfred M. Cline.
+Haller's work earned him his first and only Academy Award along with the Technicolor Associates Ray Rennahan and Wilfred M. Cline.
 Gone with the Wind (1939) was a success, also winning awards for Best Picture, Best Director, Best Actress and Supporting Actress.